Granuloma annulare: Causes

 The condition is usually seen in otherwise healthy people.
 Occasionally, it may be associated with diabetes or thyroid disease.
-It has also been associated with auto-immune diseases such as systemic lupus erythematosus, rheumatoid arthritis, Lyme disease and Addison's disease.
+It has also been associated with autoimmune diseases such as systemic lupus erythematosus, rheumatoid arthritis, Lyme disease and Addison's disease.
 At this time, no conclusive connection has been made between patients.

 Pathology

 Granuloma annulare microscopically consists of dermal epithelioid histiocytes around a central zone of mucin—a so-called palisaded granuloma.

 Pathogenesis

 Granuloma annulare is an idiopathic condition, though many catalysts have been proposed.
 Among these is skin trauma, UV exposure, vaccinations, tuberculin skin testing, and Borrelia and viral infections.

 The mechanisms proposed at a molecular level vary even more.
 In 1977, Dahl et al. proposed that since the lesions of GA often display a thickening of, occlusion of, or other trauma to blood vessels, blood vessels may be responsible for GA.
 From their study of 58 patients, they found that immunoglobin M (IgM), complement, and fibrinogen were in the blood vessels of GA areas, suggesting that GA may share similarities with an immune-mediated, type 3 reaction or that chronic immune vasculitis may be involved in the pathogenesis.
 Another study found evidence suggesting blood vessel involvement with masses of intercellular fibrin and thickened basal lamina found around capillaries.

 Umbert et al. (1976), proposed an alternative pathogenesis: cell-mediated immunity.
 Their data suggests that lymphokines, such as macrophage-inhibiting factor (MIF), leads to sequestration of macrophages and histiocytes in the dermis.
 Then, upon lysosomal enzyme release by these sequestered cells, connective tissue damage ensues, which results in GA.
 Later, these authors found data suggesting that activation of macrophages and fibroblasts are involved in the pathogenesis of GA and that fibrin and the rare IgM and C3 deposition around vessels were more likely a delayed-type hypersensitivity with resulting tissue and vessel changes rather than an immune-complex mediated disease.
 Further data has been collected supporting this finding.